JamieS56/Milestone-Project-4/README.md

     ![Diagram of the websites structure](media/README/wireframes/website-structure.jpg)

-    The website structure is pretty straightforward.
-All pages are accessible through the nav bar and then editing players is linked from the player profiles page and other stats are updated through an update stats admin page.
+    The website structure is pretyy simple. all pages are accessible through the nav bar and then edditing players is linked from the player profiles page and other stats are updated throughan update stas admin page.

     Changes in final design:

-    * Pretty quickly I decided to abort the idea of a global stats editing page.
-This is because it made more sense to edit stats individually which could be achieved, similar to the player profiles, by going into individual fixtures from the fixture list.
-Also player stats are dynamically gotten by querying the goal and fixture objects, rather than saving them to the player object.
-Therefore there is no need for a player stats page to edit.
+    * Pretty quickly I decided to scrap the idea of a global stats editting page because it made more sense to edit stats individually which could be done, similar to the player profiles, by going into individual fixtures from the fixture list.
+Also player stats are dynamically gotten by querying the goal and fixture objes=cts rather than saving them to the player object so there is no need for a player stats page to edit.

-    * I also added a table page that shows a league table based on fixtures in the database.
-This will allow a user to see where any team is placed in the league, which is useful information.
-Plus it represents all the fixture data clearly.
+    * I also added a table page that shows a league table based on fixtures in the database so that a user can see where any team is placed in the league which is usefull information for the user, plus it represents all the fixture data nicely.

-    * The final version of the 'My Profile' combines the profile page and the my orders page.
-With this information all in one place it means the user doesn't have to switch pages.
+    * The final version of the my profile combines the profile page and the my orders page so it's all in one place as there was no reason to seperate them as it's all content related to the user profile and means the user doesn't have to keep switching pages.

 * Home Page